Aroostook County Historical and Art Museum: Architecture and history

-Early Years
+Early years

 The Houlton Historical and art Museum was founded by the late Hon.
 Ransford W. Shaw in 1937.
 Mr. Shaw was always interested in the history of Houlton.
-He served as President of the Museum from its founding until his death when he as succeeded by B. B. McIntire.
+He served as President of the Museum from its founding until his death when he was succeeded by B. B. McIntire.

 Mr. Shaw said, in 1937: “When I made the suggestion to maintain a museum in Houlton, it received such a warm response that a public meeting was called at the court house where a corporation was formed to be known as the ‘Aroostook Historical and Art Museum’.
 After many trails and disappoints, on May 1, 1938, I rented a room in the Nickerson Block over Fishman's Store”.

 Mr. and Mrs. S. L. White donated the stately colonial home, built by Mrs. Marion (Woodbury) MacIntyre after the great fire in 1902, in which to house the historical collections.
 The building is commonly known as the Donworth House, Mrs. MacIntyre's daughter, Mrs. Marion L. Donworth, having lived there several years after her mother's death.

 Articles of historic interest were collected and by 1948 the museum had listed over 1200 articles.
 Arthur Brown became interested in the work and acted as curator until his health made it necessary for him to resign.
 Mrs. Edith Donald was elected to fill Mr. Brown's place.
 Mrs. Elizabeth Lakin, daughter of the Hon.
 R. W. Shaw, also has served as president of the organization.
 George W. Shaw, a son of R. W. Shaw, has contributed most generously to the upkeep of the building.

 Mr. and Mrs. White, in purchasing and donating this fine old colonial home to the Town for use of the Museum, rendered a real service to the Community.